Distracted Truckers Truck Accidents

 - Truckers looking at maps are 7 times more likely to cause a crash.

-Some crashes in which truck driver distraction have been cited:
+Some crashes in which distracted truckers have played a role:

 - In 2010, a 45-year-old Ohio truck driver who was watching pornography on his laptop computer while driving crashed into a stalled vehicle, killing a 33-year-old mother of two in New York on a state highway near Buffalo.
 The truck driver was also allegedly fatigued, and had not been following the hours-of-service regulations.
 He later pleaded guilty to second-degree manslaughter.